-(3) COSTS
+(5) COSTS

-- (a) Subject to sub-clause 16(3)(b), the Council will pay the costs of the arbitrators' arbitration proceedings. - (b) If an arbitrator finds that a dismissal is procedurally unfair the arbitrator may charge the employer an arbitration fee6. - (c) Each party to the dispute must pay its own costs with regard to travelling, meals, legal representation (if applicable) and other related excenses. - (d) If the arbitrator is satisfied that a party has acted unreasonably, wasted costs or referred the dispute to arbitration without reasonable cause, the arbitrator may, on application by either party, make an appropriate order for costs, including the costs of the arbitration. - (e) Costs awarded by the arbitrator may include - (i) the costs of the arbitration,
+- (a) Subject to clause 16(5)(b), the Council will pay the costs of the conciliators' and arbitrators' proceedings, in terms of the Council's Policy. - (b) If an arbitrator finds that a dismissal is procedurally unfair the arbitrator may charge the employer an arbitration fee5. - (c) Each party to the dispute must pay its own costs with regard to travelling, meals, legal representation (if applicable) and other related expenses. - (d) If the arbitrator is satisfied that a party has acted unreasonably, wasted costs or referred the dispute to arbitration without reasonable cause, the arbitrator may, on application by either party or Council, make an appropriate order for costs, including the costs of the arbitration. - (e) Costs awarded by the arbitrator may include - (i) the costs of the arbitration; - (ii) legal and professional costs and disbursements; - (iii) other expenses which a party has incurred in the conduct of the dispute; and - (iv) expenses of witnesses.